Blog

 Note: The details here are general estimates and can vary depending on features, brand, durability, and where you're located.
 Research and check with trusted sources or professionals before buying.

 Rental length matters too.
 Short-term rentals, like for a weekend event, can cost more because they need more frequent delivery and cleaning.
-Long-term rentals might cost less daily, but they bring you consistent cash flow, which is great for stability.
+Long-term rentals might cost less daily, but they bring you consistent cash flow.

 Step 3: Setting Up and Running Efficient Operations